netgen/ibexa-site-api/docs/reference/configuration.rst

 root Location IDs.
 The feature is implemented at the router level, so it will work automatically when enabled, both from PHP and Twig.

-Cross-siteaccess routing is disabled by default, but if needed, it can be disabled per siteaccess with ``ng_site_api.cross_siteaccess_routing.enabled`` configuration option:
+Cross-siteaccess routing is enabled by default, but if needed, it can be disabled per siteaccess with ``ng_site_api.cross_siteaccess_routing.enabled`` configuration option:

 .. code-block:: yaml